-MAGIC is a very important part of CHAMPIONS or KRYNN and is described under its own heading.
-Magical spells can only be memorized while the party is encamped.
+MAGIC is a very important part of GATEWAY TO THE SAVAGE FRONTIER and is described under its own heading.

 REST allows characters to memorize spells and to heal naturally.
-Characters catch their normal sleep without having to encamp.
 When spells are being memorized, the initial rest time is established by the time necessary to memorize any spells selected from the MEMORIZE command in the Magic Menu.
-For every 24 uninterrupted hours of rest in camp, each wounded character regains one hit point.
-Rest can be interrupted.
-If possible only take long rests in safe places, such as inns or places messages describe as safe.
+For every 24 uninterrupted hours of rest in camp, each wounded character regains one HP.
+Rest can be interrupted by encounters.
+If possible find safe places to take long rests, such as an inn or places that you are told are safe during the game.